The Hurt Arms Weddings | Wedding Venue Guide

 What’s the history of weddings at the Hurt Arms?

-“Originally built in 1874 by Francis Hurt, the historical building has passed through many hands and we have taken it over with the intentions of bringing this remarkable building back to its former glory.
+“Originally built in 1874 by Francis Hurt, the historical building has passed through many hands and we have taken it over with the intention of bringing this remarkable building back to its former glory.
 We have completely transformed the Hurt Arms, and have created a boutique B&B and stunning industrial wedding venue.”

 How many guests can attend a wedding at The Hurt Arms?